ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 The `cd` command does not output anything if it succeeds.
 It changes the current directory and that is it.
 You can read the new path in the line above the command prompt.
 This line shows the `/usr` path after our `cd` call.

 The `cd` command accepts both absolute and relative paths.
-Relative paths are shorter and faster to type.
-That is why they are used often for file system navigation.
+Relative paths are shorter.
+Therefore, you type them faster.
+Prefer them when navigating the file system using a command shell.

+There is a simple rule to distinguish the type of path.
+An absolute path starts with a slash /.
+An example is `/c/Windows/system32`.
+A relative path starts with a directory name.
+An example is `Windows/system32`.

-We have moved to the `/usr` directory.
-Now you can list its subdirectories and go to one of them.
-Suppose instead that you need to go one level higher to the root directory.
-There are two ways to do this: go to the absolute path `/` or the special relative path `..`.
-The path `..` always points to the parent directory for the current one.
-This is the `cd` command to go this path:
+Now you are in the `/usr` directory.
+You can get a list of its subdirectories and go to one of them.
+Suppose that you want to go one level higher and reach the root directory.
+There are two ways for doing that: go to the absolute path `/` or the special relative path `..`.
+The `..` path always points to the parent directory of the current one.
+Use it in the `cd` call this way:
 {line-numbers: false, format: Bash}
 ```
 cd ..
 ```

 I> In addition to `..`, there is another special path `.`.
-It stands for the current directory.
+It points to the current directory.
 If you execute the command "cd .", nothing happens.
 You stay in the same place.
-The path `.` is needed to run programs from the current directory.
+You need the `.` path to run programs from the current directory.

-We are in the `/usr` directory.
-Let's run the ls utility here.
-In its output, there is the subdirectory `share`.
-There you can find the subdirectory `doc` with the documentation for the installed applications.
-The full path of the Bash documentation is `share/doc/bash`.
-This is the command to go there:
+Come back to the `/usr` directory.
+Then run the `ls` utility there.
+It will show you the `share` subdirectory.
+Come to this directory and call `ls` again.
+You will find the `doc` directory there.
+It contains Bash documentation.
+Call the `cd` command this way to reach the documentation:
 {line-numbers: false, format: Bash}
 ```
-cd share/doc/bash
+cd doc/bash
 ```

-Now the current directory is `/usr/share/doc/bash`.
-Let's run the command ls.
-There are several files.
-One of them has the `README` name.
-This file is the Bash documentation that we are looking for.
+You are in the `/usr/share/doc/bash` directory now.
+Call the `ls` utility there.
+It will show you several files.
+One of them is `README`.
+It contains a brief description of the Bash interpreter.

-Print the contents of file `README` with the cat utility.
-This is the command to do that:
+You found the documentation file.
+The next step is to print its contents.
+The `cat` utility does that.
+Here is an example of how to run it:
 {line-numbers: false, format: Bash}
 ```
 cat README
 ```

-Figure 2-13 shows the command result.
+Figure 2-13 shows the terminal window after the `cat` call.

 {caption: "Figure 2-13.
-The result of the `cat` command", height: "30%"}
+The result of the `cat` utility", height: "30%"}
 ![cat result](images/BashShell/cat-command.png)

-I> Some Bash manuals do not recommend using the cat utility to output a file's contents.
-The utility's purpose is to merge several files and print the result to a standard output stream.
-Instead of calling cat for a single file, the manuals recommend combining the `echo` command with stream redirection.
+I> Some Bash manuals do not recommend printing file contents using the `cat` utility.
+They said that the utility's purpose is to merge several files and print the result.
+The manuals suggest combining the `echo` command with a stream redirection.
 Here is an example of this approach:
 {line-numbers: false, format: Bash}
 ```
 echo "$(< README.txt)"
 ```

-Figure 2-13 does not show the entire `README` file.
-There are the last lines only.
-The file is large.
-Therefore, the output of the cat utility does not fit the terminal window.
-To see the beginning of the file, use the scroll bar on the window's right side.
-Use the Shift+PageUp and Shift+PageDown hotkeys to scroll [pages](https://en.wikipedia.org/wiki/Page_Up_and_Page_Down_keys).
-Shift+↑ and Shift+↓ allow you to scroll lines.
+The `README` file contents do not fit the terminal window.
+Therefore, you see the tail of the file in Figure 2-13.
+Use the scroll bar on the window's right side to check the head of the file.
+Also, use the Shift+PageUp and Shift+PageDown hotkeys to scroll [pages](https://en.wikipedia.org/wiki/Page_Up_and_Page_Down_keys) up and down.
+The Shift+↑ and Shift+↓ keystrokes scroll the lines.

 #### Command History

-When you execute a command in the terminal, it is saved in the [command history](https://en.wikipedia.org/wiki/Command_history).
-These are the keys to navigate the history:

-1. Press the up arrow ↑ and Enter to repeat the previous command.
-2. Press the up arrow several times to the beginning of the history.
-3. Press the down arrow ↓ to move to the next command in the history.

-For example, you have entered the command "cat README".
-To repeat it, press the up arrow and Enter.
+Whenever you call a command, Bash saves it in the [command history](https://en.wikipedia.org/wiki/Command_history).
+You can navigate the history by up and down arrow keys.
+Bash automatically types the corresponding command.
+You just need to press Enter for launching it.
+For example, you have called the "cat README"  command.
+Press the up arrow and Enter to repeat it.

-The keyboard shortcut Ctrl+R brings up a history search.
+The Ctrl+R shortcut brings up a search over all command history.
 Press Ctrl+R and start typing.
-Bash will prompt you for the last command you typed, which starts the same way.
+Bash will show you the last called command that begins with these characters.
 Press Enter to execute it.

-Type the following command to print the entire command history:
+The `history` command shows you the whole history.
+Run it without parameters this way:
 {line-numbers: false, format: Bash}
 ```
 history
 ```

-The command history accumulates only commands that have been executed.
-It does not store commands that you typed and then erased.
+The history stores the command that you have executed.
+It does not keep the command that you typed and then erased.

-What should you do if you want to save a command to the history without executing it?
-For example, you are going to execute it later.
-There is the trick with a comment for that.
-If a command starts with a #, Bash treats it as a comment.
-When you press Enter, it will go into the history, but it won't be executed.
-Using this trick, you can launch the cat utility in this way:
+There is a trick to save the command to the history without executing it.
+Add the hash symbol # before the command and press Enter.
+Bash stores the typed line, but it does not execute it.
+This happens because the hash symbol means comment.
+When the interpreter meets a comment, it ignores this line.
+However, Bash adds the commented lines in the history because they are legal constructions of the language.

+Here is an example of the trick with comment for our `cat` utility call:
 {line-numbers: false, format: Bash}
 ```
 #cat README
 ```

-Now let's execute the command.
-For doing it, find the command in the history.
-Then erase the hash symbol at the beginning and press Enter.
+You have saved the commented command in the history.
+Now you can find it there by pressing the up arrow key.
+Remove the hash symbol at the beginning of the line and press Enter.
+Bash will execute your command.

-The Alt+Shift+3 keyboard shortcut does the comment trick in most terminals.
-It works like this:
+You can do the comment trick by the Alt+Shift+3 shortcut.
+It works in most modern terminal emulators.
+Here are the steps for using the shortcut:

-1. Type a command, but don't press Enter.
+1. Type a command, but do not press Enter.
 2. Press Alt+Shift+3.
-3. The command has been saved in the history without being executed.
+3. Bash saves the command in the history without executing it.

-How to copy text from the terminal?
-Suppose that another document needs a part of the `README` file.
-Use [**clipboard**](https://en.wikipedia.org/wiki/Clipboard_(computing)) to copy it.
-The clipboard is temporary storage for strings.
-The text selected in the terminal is stored there.
-You can paste it into any other window.
+Sometimes you need to copy text from the terminal window.
+It can be a command or its output.
+Here is an example.
+Suppose that some document needs a part of the Bash `README` file.
+Use the [**clipboard**](https://en.wikipedia.org/wiki/Clipboard_(computing)) to copy it.
+The clipboard is temporary storage for text data.
+When you select something in the terminal window with a mouse, the clipboard saves it automatically.
+Then you can paste this data to any other window.

-These are the steps to copy text from the terminal:
+These are the steps to copy text from the terminal window:

 1. Select the text with the mouse.
-For doing it, hold down the left mouse button and drag the cursor over the text.
+Hold down the left mouse button and drag the cursor over the required text.

-2. Press the middle mouse button to paste the text from the clipboard into the terminal window.
-The text will be inserted at the current cursor position.
+2. Press the middle mouse button to paste the text from the clipboard into the same or another terminal window.
+You insert the text at the current cursor position.

-3. Right-click and select the Paste item to paste the text to the application other than the terminal.
+3. Right-click and select the "Paste" item to paste the text to the application other than the terminal.

 #### find

-It is not convenient to search for a file or directory with `cd` and `ls`.
-There is a special `find` utility for this purpose.
+It is inconvenient to search for a file or directory with `cd` and `ls` commands.
+The special `find` utility does it better.

-If you run the `find` utility without parameters, it traverses all subdirectories of the current one and prints their contents.
-The output also includes hidden objects.
-Figure 2-14 shows the result of running `find` for the user's `~` home directory.
+If you run the `find` utility without parameters, it traverses the contents of the current directory and prints it.
+The output includes hidden objects.
+Figure 2-14 shows the result of running `find` in the home directory.

 {caption: "Figure 2-14.
 The output of the `find` utility", height: "30%"}
 ![find output](images/BashShell/find-command.png)

-The first parameter of the find utility is the directory to search in.
+The first parameter of `find` is the directory to search in.
 The utility accepts relative and absolute paths.
-For example, here is a command to search in the root directory:
+For example, the following command shows the contents of the root directory:
 {line-numbers: false, format: Bash}
 ```
 find /
 ```

-The search conditions start from the second utility parameter.
-If the found object does not meet the conditions, `find` does not print it.
-The conditions are combined with each other and form a single expression.
-A special interpreter is built into the utility to process this expression.
-For example, a search condition can be a filename.
-In this case, only files with this name will appear in the `find` output.
+You can specify search conditions starting from the second parameter.
+If the found object does not meet these conditions, `find` does not print it.
+The conditions form a single expression.
+The utility has an embedded interpreter that processes this expression.

+An example of the `find` condition is the specific filename.
+When you call the utility with such a condition, it prints the found files with this name only.

-Table 2-3 shows commonly used conditions for the `find` utility.
+Table 2-3 shows the format of commonly used conditions for the `find` utility.

 {caption: "Table 2-3.
 Commonly used conditions for the `find` utility", width: "100%"}
 | Condition | Meaning | Example |